 Bio

-I then continued informal art education in Tokyo for 2 years getting well acquainted with traditional and contemporary Japanese aesthetics and approaches.
-My work at this time focused on urban corners and natures impact on cultural forms.
+She then continued informal art education in Tokyo for 2 years getting well acquainted with traditional and contemporary Japanese aesthetics and approaches.
+Her work at this time focused on urban corners and natures impact on cultural forms.

-In 2007 I relocated to Northern NSW where I became involved in the Murwillumbah Community Printmakers and the Murwillumbah Art Trail.
-I continued my painting study with renowned local artists, and have exhibited widely in group and solo exhibitions.
-My work was highly commended in the Border art prize in 2013 and has been a finalist in several other prizes.
-In 2020 I had a successful solo exhibition at the Tweed Regional Art Gallery and Margaret Olley centre.
+In 2007 she relocated to Northern NSW where she became involved in the Murwillumbah Community Printmakers and the Murwillumbah Art Trail.
+She continued her painting study with renowned local artists, and has exhibited widely in group and solo exhibitions.
+Her work was highly commended in the Border art prize in 2013 and she has been a finalist in several other prizes.
+In 2020 she had a successful solo exhibition at the Tweed Regional Art Gallery and Margaret Olley centre.
+Judy Oakenfull currently has work at Anthea Polson Art and Pack Gallery Studio.
+She had Solo Exhibition at Anthea Polson Art, ‘Wild Coast’ in October 2022

 CONTACT: joak234@hotmail.com